 Chateau Branon can be enjoyed on the young side with decanting.
 But the wine can be oaky, so decanting is needed.
 Young vintages can be decanted for an average of 1-3 hours, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

-Chateau Branon is usually better with at least 10 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-Chateau Siran offers its best drinking and should reach peak maturity between 10-25 years of age after the vintage.
+Chateau Branon is usually better with at least 10 years of bottle age before pulling a cork.
+Of course, that can vary slightly, depending on the vintage character.
+Chateau Branon offers its best drinking and should reach peak maturity between 10-25 years of age after the vintage.

 Chateau Branon Character and Style